Final Act Of Trump Era Could Be As Tumultuous As The Preceding Years

 Presidential transitions always involve departures in the waning days of the outgoing administration, but this one brings more unusual questions about who may endure and for how long.

-Defense Secretary Mark Esper, for example, already has reportedly prepared a letter of resignation that he may be prepared to use if Trump does not go along with the effort to remove Confederate names from U.S. military installations.
+Defense Secretary Mark Esper, for example, already has reportedly prepared a letter of resignation that he may be ready to use if Trump does not go along with the effort to remove Confederate names from U.S. military installations.

 And supporters of Trump were urging him to fire FBI Director Christopher Wray well before Election Day.
 The rumor mill in Washington has buzzed with the names of others whom Trump might drop out of frustration, including Attorney General William Barr.